Top

 1. Cathedral

-However, it is absolutely necessary to visit it to enjoy the view from one of its towers.
+However, it’s a must-see to experience the view from one of its towers.
 From here, Cadiz unfolds before the eyes of the curious.
-Its white houses stretch into the distance.
-On the other side, it’s the blue of the sea as far as the eye can see.
+Its white houses stretch into the distance, and on the other side, the endless blue of the sea meets the horizon.

 2. Plaza San Juan de Dios

-The terraces of the bars, Carrefour Express, McDonald’s, the Town Hall, and the nearby hotels make Plaza San Juan de Dios a must-visit meeting place for both locals and tourists.
+The terraces of bars, Carrefour Express, McDonald’s, the town hall, and nearby hotels make Plaza San Juan de Dios a must-visit meeting spot for both locals and tourists.

 3. Monumento de la Constitución